 - Cloudera Manager User Accounts

-- Configuring External Authentication for Cloudera Manager
+- Configuring External Authentication and Authorization for Cloudera Manager

-- Enabling Kerberos Authentication Using the Wizard
+- Enabling Kerberos Authentication for CDH

-- Enabling Kerberos Authentication for Single User Mode or Non-Default Users
+- Kerberos Authentication for Non-Default Users

-- Viewing and Regenerating Kerberos Principals
+- Customizing Kerberos Principals

 - Using a Custom Kerberos Keytab Retrieval Script